Hard Line (album)

-Hard Line is the fourth album by the American roots rock band The Blasters, released in 1985.
+Hard Line is the fourth album by the American roots rock band the Blasters, released in 1985.
 Dave Alvin quit the band shortly after the album's release.
 The album peaked at No. 86 on the Billboard 200.

-The song "Dark Night" was featured in the film From Dusk Till Dawn.
+The song "Dark Night" was featured in the film From Dusk till Dawn.

 Production

-The album was produced by Jeff Eyrich, who had attended the same high school as the Alvins.
+The album was produced by Jeff Eyrich, who had attended the same high school as brothers Dave and Phil Alvin, the band's main songwriter and lead vocalist, respectively.
 John Cougar Mellencamp wrote and produced one song; Mellencamp's producer, Don Gehman, produced "Just Another Sunday".
 The album was recorded in Los Angeles and Nashville.
 Stan Lynch, David Hidalgo, and Larry Taylor appear on Hard Line.

 Critical reception

 Trouser Press wrote that the "highlights include 'Trouble Bound' and 'Help You Dream', both featuring the Jordanaires."
 The Washington Post thought that "Dave Alvin's songwriting has grown dramatically -- the melodies are finally as prominent as the rhythms, and the lyrics tell the hand-me-down stories of the best folk songs."
 The Chicago Tribune called Dave Alvin "one of the most underrated lyricists in popular music."
 The Los Angeles Times wrote that "the Blasters [have] become secure enough musically to lower the instrumental voltage and let Phil Alvin’s vocals take center stage."
 The Sun Sentinel opined that "the Blasters sound as if they took a long trip through the United States and sponged up every pop music form they ran into."